1.36.0 (October 14, 2025)

 • generic_proxy: Generic proxy codec adds the same buffer limit as the connection buffer limit.
 If the buffer limit is exceeded, the connection is disconnected.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.generic_proxy_codec_buffer_limit to false.

 • http: Added accounting for decompressed HTTP header bytes sent and received.
 Existing stats only count wire-encoded header bytes.
-This can be accessed through the %UPSTREAM_DECOMPRESSED_HEADER_BYTES_RECEIVED%, %DOWNSTREAM_DECOMPRESSED_HEADER_BYTES_RECEIVED%, %UPSTREAM_DECOMPRESSED_HEADER_BYTES_SENT%, and the %DOWNSTREAM_DECOMPRESSED_HEADER_BYTES_SENT% access log command operators.
+This can be accessed through the %UPSTREAM_DECOMPRESSED_HEADER_BYTES_RECEIVED%, %DOWNSTREAM_DECOMPRESSED_HEADER_BYTES_RECEIVED%, %UPSTREAM_DECOMPRESSED_HEADER_BYTES_SENT%, and %DOWNSTREAM_DECOMPRESSED_HEADER_BYTES_SENT% access log command operators.

 • mobile: Explicitly drain connections upon network change events regardless of whether the DNS cache is refreshed or not.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.decouple_explicit_drain_pools_and_dns_refresh to false.